 The magnifier is now located on top of the page list (next to the name of the section), instead of the notebook pane, which comes in handy, because it’s now directly available most of the time.

-Good point : the results of the search appears in a « permanent » pane, so that you can play with any resulting page (move into it, zoom in, even edit-it) without losing the pane.
+Good point : the results of the search appear in a « permanent » pane, so that you can play with any resulting page (click on it, move into it, zoom in, even edit-it) without losing the pane.

-This is clearly a distinct approach than in OneNote desktop, where you would have to « pin » the search’ results pane before « playing » with the results.
+This is clearly a distinct approach than in OneNote desktop, where you would have to « pin » the search’ result pane before « playing » with the results.

 Sometimes, the searched word appears several times in a page.
 In this case Ctrl F (Find in Page) is useful : it allows to move from one occurrence of the searched word to the other simply by pressing Enter.